matthew-james-laidlaw/golox/README.md

 # golox
 An interpreter for the Lox language as described in Robert Nystrom's "Crafting Interpreters".
+Written in Go.